fcrozatier/f-stack/README.md

 # F-Stack

-Welcome to this repo where we're exploring new wild ideas in the process of _rethinking fullstack web development_
+Welcome to this repo where we explore new wild ideas _rethinking fullstack web development_

 ## Why?